Master of Business Administration in Executive Management

 GMAT/GRE is not required.

-- Completion of a four-year (or comparable) undergraduate degree in a related field from a recognized post-secondary institution.
+- Completion of a four-year (or comparable) undergraduate degree in a related field from a recognized post-secondary institution, normally with a minimum GPA of B (3.00/4.33).

 - Normally, at least seven years of full-time relevant work experience, with three years at a management* level and increasing levels of responsibility.